rtlrecguy-del/leradioapp/README.md

 It requires:

-* Linux computer recommended unlesss you want to work on it to get it working on Windows.
+* Linux computer recommended unless you want to work on it to get it working on Windows.
 * rtlsdr dongle
 * Client android device or web browser
 * Media player that can play udp stream.
 * Local Network unless played on Docker host device.
-* Most computers including sbc's built in last 20 years have enough processing power.
+* Most computers including SBC's built in last 20 years have enough processing power.
 * Storage device such as hard drive on server computer.
 * This application is made to be used behind firewall on local intranet.